 The blogosphere is an unusual information system.
 People can read blogs or not, entirely by personal choice.
 There is crap on the web but nobody has to read it.
 The important fact is that there are unending volumes of intelligent communication that allow ordinary people to be informed as never before.

-Tens of thousands of citizens are reading local blogs and that will keep going up and larger audiences will attract new writers.
-The quality of commentary will improve.
+Tens of thousands of citizens are reading local blogs and quality of commentary will improve.
 You will read more exclusive scoops and viewpoints that the traditional media ignore.
-Whether those alternative voices come from progressive or conservatives views, its all good for democratic discussion.
+Whether those alternative voices come from progressive or conservatives views, it’s all good for democratic discussion.